gturri/aXMLRPC/README.md

 with `ant`.
 The resulting JAR file can be used as a dependency in your project.
 If you use NetBeans you can make a dependency directly to the project.

+### Use Maven

+The library is also a valid Maven project.
+So you can use Maven to compile it.
+If you want to use it as a Maven project in NetBeans, you will have to delete the `nbproject` folder.
+Afterwards NetBeans will detect it as a Maven project (NetBeans restart required).

 ### Download the JAR library (not recommended)

 You can download a compiled jar file from the above Download tag and use it as a library